 (I'll either find a way or I'll make one.)

 Drawing before I could write, I have been an artist my whole life.
-I pursued a degree focusing in Graphic Design, but after eight years and career experience ranging from newspaper pagination to art direction, I realized my true passion was with another subject entirely: fine art.
+I pursued a degree focusing in Graphic Design, but my deepest passions always lead me back to fine art.

 As a Meyers-Briggs INTJ, I enjoy problem-solving and planning the intricacies of detail-oriented projects.
 As a Fine Artist, I am passionate about discovering the serenity between my technical nature and creative flow.
 As a psychic, I love being as grounded as I am connected to the divine.

 I am an American Fine Artist and psychic consultant.
 As an artist I specialize primarily in in Illustration and Watercolors.
 As a psychic I specialize in mediumship, tarot and life readings.
 I graduated Magna Cum Laude from the University of Montevallo in 2010 with a B.F.A. in Fine Art and minoring in Art History.
 In December 2016 I graduated from the Sandy Anastasi System for Psychic Development.